chharvey/counterpoint-proposals/issues/94-potential-access.md

 ```

 ### Short-Circuiting
 This section propose a new feature.
 If the binding object is `null` at runtime, and potential access is used with bracketed expression syntax, then the bracketed expression is *not evaluated*.
-This is known as ”short-circuiting”.
+This is known as **short-circuiting**.
 ```cp
 function return_0(): int {
 	print.("I am returning 0.");